insillion/bonzah/api/07 Date Change Endorsement.md

 - eproposal_id (string, optional): The ID of the e-proposal.

-- policy_id (string, optional): The ID of the policy.
+- policy_id (string, Required): The ID of the policy.

-- policy_start_date (string, optional): The start date of the policy.
+- policy_start_date (string, Required): The start date of the policy.
 (MM/DD/YYYY HH:mm:ss) UTC time

-- policy_end_date (string, optional): The end date of the policy.
+- policy_end_date (string, Required): The end date of the policy.
 (MM/DD/YYYY HH:mm:ss) UTC time

 - endorsement_remarks (string, optional): Any remarks related to the endorsement.

-- finalize (integer, optional): Indicates whether the endorsement is to be finalized.
+- finalize (integer, Required): Indicates whether the endorsement is to be finalized.
 Once finalized the endorsement can not be modified.
 Tag value should pass "1".
 As of now "0" will not allow.

 **Response**